perconaEstimated reading time: 13 minutes

 tag is the tag specifying the MySQL version you want.
 See the list above for relevant tags.

-Connect to Percona Server for MySQL from the command line client
+Connect to MariaDB from the MySQL command line client

 The following command starts another